-Last Updated on November 30, 2022
+Last Updated on October 6, 2023

-ADDRESS: There are multiple entrances to the park, but the GPS address is 1320 Monroe Drive NE, Atlanta, Georgia 30306.
+Address: There are multiple entrances to the park, but the GPS address is 1320 Monroe Drive NE, Atlanta, Georgia 30306.

-Not only does Piedmont Park provide fantastic views of downtown Atlanta, but there is also a lake, a gazebo, and Oak Hill, which has giant oaks on a sweeping green hill.
+Not only does the park provide fantastic views of downtown Atlanta, but there is also a lake, a gazebo, and Oak Hill, which has giant oaks on a sweeping green hill.
 People come here to jog, walk dogs, practice yoga, play sports, picnic, swim, or just lay on Oak Hill and watch the clouds drift by.
 And if you are into street photography, Piedmont Park is your place.

 Atlanta Botanical Garden

-ADDRESS: 1345 Piedmont Avenue, Atlanta, Georgia 30309
+Address: 1345 Piedmont Avenue, Atlanta, Georgia 30309

 Another beautiful place to take pictures in Atlanta is the Atlanta Botanical Garden.
-Here you can get incredible photos of colorful gardens with the city in the background.
+Here, you can get incredible photos of colorful gardens with the city in the background.

 There are also indoor gardens, including an orchid house, a desert house, and a rotunda that houses tropical plants.
 I love walking around in these, but photography is a bit challenging since these are tighter spaces to move around.

 For a day trip, we usually park at Atlanta Botanical Garden in the morning and head to Piedmont Park in the afternoon.
-But unlike the park, Atlanta Botanical Garden is not free to visit, and you can purchase tickets on their website.
-Also, if you plan to do professional photography, you will want to review their policies here.
+But unlike the park, Atlanta Botanical Garden requires you to purchase tickets to enter, and you can buy them on their website.

 SkyView Ferris Wheel and Centennial Olympic Park

-ADDRESS: The GPS address for the SkyView Ferris Wheel is 168 Luckie Street NW, Atlanta, Georgia 30303.
+Address: The GPS address for the SkyView Ferris Wheel is 168 Luckie Street NW, Atlanta, Georgia 30303.
 Centennial Olympic Park is next to the SkyView Ferris Wheel at 265 Park Avenue W NW, Atlanta, GA 30313.

 Like Piedmont Park, this is an excellent spot for street photography, as many come here to take pictures, walk, and sit by the reflecting pool.

-ADDRESS: 225 Baker Street NW, Atlanta, Georgia 30313
+Address: 225 Baker Street NW, Atlanta, Georgia 30313

 This fantastic view is also very popular, so expect crowds, especially on the weekends.
-If you don’t feel like waiting on people to get out of your frame, plan a weekday visit when schools are in session.
+If you don’t feel like waiting for people to get out of your frame, plan a weekday visit when schools are in session.
 We went on a Tuesday in January one year, and the experience was incredible – there were few people, and we felt like we had the whole place to ourselves!

 But as much as I love the Ocean Voyager, I prefer the Tropical Diver exhibit.
 This is another great photo spot in front of a large tank full of colorful corals and tropical fish.
-I am not scuba certified (I wish I were!), but being there makes me feel like I am swimming in this turquoise water with thousands of vibrant fish.
+I am not scuba certified (I wish I were!) but being there makes me feel like I am swimming in this turquoise water with thousands of vibrant fish.

-ADDRESS: 295 Marietta St NW (the mural is at the corner of Marietta Street and Baker Street)
+Address: 295 Marietta St NW (the mural is at the corner of Marietta Street and Baker Street)

 Jackson Street Bridge

-ADDRESS: You can locate this bridge at Jackson St. NE, Atlanta, GA 30312.
+Address: This bridge is at Jackson St. NE, Atlanta, GA 30312.